St. Mary’s student produces hot research on supervolcano

 After her first year, she switched majors to Mathematics and Physics, realizing her favorite classes were in those subjects.
 Still, Gurrola didn’t think she was “smart enough.”

-Labeling this her “impostor syndrome,” Gurrola admitted she deals with self-confidence issues, but it’s at the end of long weeks of studying — or, for example, after a hard day’s work collecting data on a supervolcano at a national park — when she realizes she’s stepped up to the plate.
+Though still dealing with self-confidence issues, Gurrola can now appreciate how she’s stepped up to the plate at the end of long weeks of studying — or, for example, after a hard day’s work collecting data on a supervolcano at a national park.

 “My driver is my family,” she said.
 “I want to be a good example for my siblings.
 The sacrifices our parents (originally from Mexico) made for us — helping pay for our education, buying a house, providing food and clothing — were huge, and I want to help provide for them.”

-In December 2017, Gurrola presented her summer research at an American Geophysical Union conference in New Orleans, with 20,000 people in attendance.
-In March, she traveled with professors from the Department of Physics to Los Angeles, where she presented at an American Physics Society conference.
+Gurrola said she saw the different pathways geophysics could take her while presenting her summer research at an American Geophysical Union conference in New Orleans, with 20,000 people in attendance, and traveling with professors from the Department of Physics to Los Angeles to present at an American Physics Society conference.

-Gurrola was recently accepted into another REU program, through which she plans to spend this summer at Vanderbilt University in Nashville, Tennessee, on a nanomaterials and energy project.
+Gurrola was subsequently accepted into another REU program, through which she planned to spend this summer at Vanderbilt University in Nashville, Tennessee, on a nanomaterials and energy project.

 Gurrola credits the family atmosphere at St. Mary’s, and the open-door policy of professors, as reasons for her success.